"""A class for manipulating time series based on measurements at

 state[index] = next_value

-yield t, state
+yield t, index, previous_value, next_value

-[docs] @classmethod
+[docs]

 def iter_merge(cls, timeseries_list):